Amazon Elastic Container Service

 Overview

-If you would like to, you may clone this image into your own Docker repository, or use it directly from our repository upon service startup.
+If you would like to, you may pull the image into your own Docker repository, or use it directly from our repository upon service startup.

 Agent Configuration

-The Request Manager Agent's primary configuration is sourced from an environment variable named DATAGRAIL_AGENT_CONFIG
+The Request Manager Agent requires a configuration environment variable named DATAGRAIL_AGENT_CONFIG

 Example DATAGRAIL_AGENT_CONFIG